Worthington Hall

-Worthington Hall, now known as the Shawnee Playhouse, was a historic theatre located in Smithfield Township, Monroe County, Pennsylvania.
-It was built in 1904.
+Worthington Hall, now known as the Shawnee Playhouse, was an historic, American theatre that was located in Smithfield Township, Monroe County, Pennsylvania.

+It was added to the National Register of Historic Places in 1978, but was delisted in 1986 after being demolished following a fire on June 24, 1985 that was caused by arson.
+It has since been rebuilt and now serves as a public entertainment venue.

+History and architectural features

+Built in 1904 as a gift to residents of the village of Shawnee, Pennsylvania, Worthington Hall was incorporated in June of that year by the Monroe County Court.
+Its construction was funded by a $50,000 grant provided by C.C.
+Worthington, a New York resident and wealthy manufacturer of pumps.
+It was initially used as a public hall.

 It was added to the National Register of Historic Places in 1978.
 It was delisted in 1986 after being demolished following a fire—caused by arson—on June 24, 1985.
 With help from the people of Shawnee on Delaware, the Seabees, the Hughes Foundation, the National Endowment for the Arts, The National Trust, a Community Development Block Grant, and generous donations from many individuals and friends, the playhouse was rebuilt.